mark-blackmore/Developing-Data-Products/Disease_Testing_Presentation.md

 - Suppose you take a diagnostic screening test for a particular condition or disease.

 - You test is postive.
-What is the probaility you have the disease?
+What is the probability you have the disease?

 - You test is negative.
 What is the probability you have the disease?